 - To create print, outdoor, and digital advertising.

 - Be sub-licensed, resold, shared, transferred, or otherwise redistributed (even for free).

-- Be distributed in any way as a competing product, such as a texture pack, material, shader, stock image, or stock photo.
+- Be distributed in any way as a competing product, such as a texture pack, design tutorial, material, shader, stock image, or stock photo.

 - Constitute the entirety of a product, and must be incorporated into another product such as a film, advertisement, poster, website, or video game.

 - Be distributed or sold as part of a 3D model in a way that allows a third party to use, download, extract or access the Texturelabs asset.

 - Be bundled with a 3D or graphics program, tool, app, or 3D engine.